osrg/namazu/README.md

   # Default: 0 and 0
   minInterval = "80ms"
   maxInterval = "3000ms"

+  # for Ethernet/Filesystem inspectors, you can specify fault-injection probability (0.0-1.0).
+  # Default: 0.0
+  faultActionProbability = 0.0

   # for Process inspector, you can specify how to schedule processes
   # "mild": execute processes with randomly prioritized SCHED_NORMAL/SCHED_BATCH scheduler.
   # "extreme": pick up some processes and execute them with SCHED_RR scheduler. others are executed with SCHED_BATCH scheduler.